Brand Names: US

 - This drug may lower the ability of your bone marrow to make blood cells that your body needs.
 This can lead to very bad and sometimes deadly bleeding problems or infections.
 Tell your doctor right away if you have signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if you feel very tired or weak.

 - Very bad and sometimes deadly loose stools (diarrhea) have happened with this drug.
 Loose stools may happen early (within 24 hours) or later (after 24 hours) after getting this drug.
-Early loose stools may cause signs like runny nose, flushing, tearing, very bad belly pain, more saliva, or sweating.
+Early loose stools may happen with signs like runny nose, flushing, tearing, very bad belly pain, more saliva, or sweating.
 Late loose stools may lead to fluid loss, infection, or electrolyte problems.
 Call your doctor right away if you have loose stools.
 You may be given drugs to help treat loose stools.
 Talk with the doctor.

 What is this drug used for?